 Many current internet search engines support two methods of controlling the resource files that are added to their database.
 These are the robots.txt file, which is a site-wide, search engine specific control mechanism, and the ROBOTS META HTML tag which is resource file specific, but not search engine specific.
 Most internet search engines respect both methods, and will not index a file if robots.txt, ROBOTS META tag, or both informs the internet search engine to not index a resource.
-The use of robots.txt, the ROBOTS META tag and other methods of index control is
+The use of robots.txt, the ROBOTS META tag and other methods of index control is advocated for the purposes of the present invention.

 Commonly, when an internet search engine agent visits a web site for indexing, it first checks the existence of robots.txt at the top level of the site.
-If the search agent finds robots.txt, it analyses the contents of the file for records such 40 as:
+If the search agent finds robots.txt, if analyses the contents of the file for records such

-User-agent:
+45 User-agent: